spacebarchat/docs/docs/setup/server/index.md

 npm run setup

 # Syncronise database.
 Be careful running this on existing databases,
 # as you may incur dataloss.
+You only need to run this once.
 npm run sync:db

 # Start the bundle server ( API, CDN, Gateway in one )